picketlink2/picketlink-quickstarts/README.md

 ## Build Information ##

-This example is tested in the following servers:
+The examples were tested in the following servers:

 + JBoss Application Server 5.x
 + JBoss Application Server 7.x